ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 way, or most ways, of putting down meat,
 and will not soon be abandoned tor any other.
 The meat is unsurpassed for sweetness, deli-
-cacy and freshness of color
+cacy and freshness of color.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archive.org/image/iiif/2/sim_new-england-farmer-and-horticultural-register_1880-12-04_59_49%2Fsim_new-england-farmer-and-horticultural-register_1880-12-04_59_49_jp2.zip%2Fsim_new-england-farmer-and-horticultural-register_1880-12-04_59_49_jp2%2Fsim_new-england-farmer-and-horticultural-register_1880-12-04_59_49_0000.jp2/pct:81.412338,83.437745,10.443723,11.305795/,600/0/default.jpg"/>
 </td>